Delemangi/finki-discord-bot/README.md

 1. Create a `.env` file in the root directory containing the environment variables as specified in the `.env.sample` file in the repository
 2. Create a `config` folder in the root directory containing:
    1. `anto.json` - an array of all Anto quotes
    2. `classrooms.json` - an array of all the classrooms
    3. `courses.json` - an array of the names of all courses
    4. `information.json` - an array of all the course information
-    5. `links.json` - an array of links for the `link` command
-    6. `participants.json` - an array of all courses and their number of participants
+   5. `participants.json` - an array of all courses and their number of participants
-    7. `prerequisites.json` - an array of course prerequisites
+   6. `prerequisites.json` - an array of course prerequisites
-    8. `professors.json` - an array of all courses and their professors and assistants
+   7. `professors.json` - an array of all courses and their professors and assistants
-    9. `roles.json` - roles for the scripts and for the embeds
+   8. `roles.json` - roles for the scripts and for the embeds
-    10. `rules.json` - an array of the server rules
+   9. `rules.json` - an array of the server rules
-    11. `sessions.json` - an object of all exam sessions
+   10. `sessions.json` - an object of all exam sessions
-    12. `staff.json` - an array of the staff
+   11. `staff.json` - an array of the staff

 ### Sessions